 A brief introduction to who we are, where we work, and what we do:

-Some of the Ugalla primates, clockwise from top left: red colobus (credit: F. Stewart), chimpanzee (credit: Jan Hosek & Marian Polak),greater galago (credit: J. Moore), yellow baboon (credit: C. Johnson), redtail monkey (credit: C. Johnson)
+Some of the primates that we study, clockwise from top left: red colobus (credit: F. Stewart), chimpanzee (credit: Jan Hosek & Marian Polak),greater galago (credit: J. Moore), yellow baboon (credit: C. Johnson), redtail monkey (credit: C. Johnson)

 Listen here! to Pant hooting Issa chimpanzees, recorded here by Jan Hosek and Marian Polak.